-Any complaint about the District; including instruction, discipline, District personnel policy, procedure, or curriculum; should be referred through proper administrative channels before it is presented to the Board for consideration and action.
+Any complaint about the District on these or other topics; including instruction, discipline, District personnel policy, procedure, or curriculum; should be referred through proper administrative channels before it is presented to the Board for consideration and action.
 All complaints should be resolved through proper channels in the following order:

-- 1. Teacher or staff;
+- 1. Teacher or staff:

 - 2. Principal or supervisor;

 - 3. Director or administrator;

 - 4. Superintendent; then

 - 5. Board of Trustees.